segmentio/Analytics.NET/README.md

 This is an official C#/.NET client that wraps the [Segment.io REST API](https://segment.io/docs) .

-You can use this driver to identify and track your users' events into your Segment.io project.
+You can use this driver to identify your users and track their events into your Segment.io project.

 ## Design